dehadeaaryan/tankwargame/README.md

                - Main entry point of the application that launches the game.
             - `entities/`
                - Contains core game objects:
+                  - `PlayerTank.java`
+                     - Represents the player-controlled tank.
-                  - `Tank.java`
+                  - `EnemyTank.java`
-                     - Represents both player and enemy tanks.
+                     - Represents the enemy-controlled tanks.
                   - `Missile.java`
                      - Represents a missile fired by the tanks.
                   - `Wall.java`